 When you engage an architect - What is the destination?
 And how will you know when you’ve arrived?

-Often, there’s a vision—a feeling—a quiet clarity.
+Often, there’s a vision; a feeling, a quiet clarity.
 You can see yourself sitting in your favourite chair, in a particular room, with a particular view.
 You can picture the movement of shadows, the softness of the light, the echo of footsteps, the texture of the walls.

 Getting from here to there is the architect’s role.
-But before pen ever meets paper, we need to download that vision—or at least your version of it—from your mind.
+But before pen ever meets paper, we need to download that vision - or at least your version of it - from your mind.
 To understand what matters, what lasts, and what home truly means to you.

 Clients often come to us unsure of how to describe what they want.
 That’s okay.
 In many cases, they look to us to help crystallise the vision, test possibilities, explore potential, and drive the process forward.
 It comes down to two things: good communication—and trust.

-From there, we often joke that there are 10,000 decisions to be made—probably more.
+From there, we often joke that there are 10,000 decisions to be made, probably more.
 Our job is to tackle the vast majority of them, distilling complexity into clarity.
-Through drawings, visualisations, and thoughtful conversation, we help you see the path ahead—with one eye always fixed on the destination.
+Through drawings, visualisations, and thoughtful conversation, we help you see the path ahead, with one eye always fixed on the destination.

-Along the way, we experience what we think of as “mini-destinations” — those moments where everything clicks into focus.
+Along the way, we experience what we think of as “mini-destinations”, those moments where everything clicks into focus.
 The language of the project becomes clear.
 The fog lifts.
 The idea sharpens.
 But nothing compares to the moment of true arrival.

 Because architecture is never just bricks and mortar.
 It’s not just stone, glass, or timber.
-It’s the realisation of something imagined—and more.
+It’s the realisation of something imagined, and more.
 It’s how space can hold feeling, respond to mood, and evolve with time.
-It’s the quiet sense of rightness that arrives when something you once only hoped for becomes something you could never quite have imagined—yet now couldn’t imagine being without.
+It’s the quiet sense of rightness that arrives when something you once only hoped for becomes something you could never quite have imagined, yet now couldn’t imagine being without.

 Over the years, I’ve returned time and again to the TarraWarra Museum of Art.
 Perched above a sculpted lawn, Allan Powell’s original museum building has long impressed itself into my memory - a massive, blank façade that once struck me as forbidding.
 Defensive, even.
 A castle on a hill.
 But with time, what once felt imposing now reads as protective.
 Familiar.

 Over the years, I’ve returned time and again to the TarraWarra Museum of Art.
-Perched above a sculpted lawn, Allan Powell’s original museum building has long impressed itself into my memory — a massive, blank façade that once struck me as forbidding.
+Perched above a sculpted lawn, Allan Powell’s original museum building has long impressed itself into my memory; a massive, blank façade that once struck me as forbidding.
 Defensive, even.
 A castle on a hill.
 But with time, what once felt imposing now reads as protective.
 Familiar.
 The same wall that once challenged me now welcomes me, shields me.
 It’s a shift that speaks less to the building than to my own evolving perspective.

 The original 2003 design brought together a museum and restaurant, linked by a courtyard that still feels monolithic and primal.
-Concrete forms rise from the earth like a modern-day stonehenge — assertive, ambiguous, and sculptural.
+Concrete forms rise from the earth like a modern-day stonehenge; assertive, ambiguous, and sculptural.
 That in-between space is not transitional but atmospheric.
 It announces that art, here, is something you move toward with intent.

 The recently opened Eva and Marc Besen Centre, designed by Kerstin Thompson Architects, extends the experience with humility and quiet strength.
-Set behind the Powell building, it gently follows the existing crescent avenue — a gesture of deference and dialogue.
+Set behind the Powell building, it gently follows the existing crescent avenue, a gesture of deference and dialogue.
 The echo in form is deliberate, yet the contrast in materiality is striking: where Powell’s original wall is heavy and massive, Thompson’s new elevation is light, woven, and permeable.
 A stainless steel mesh softens the back-of-house functions, providing glimpses of the life within while maintaining a measured restraint.

 The Besen Centre houses visible art storage, learning spaces, and areas for performance and community engagement.
-It literally supports the museum — its green roof doubling as the visitor carpark — and symbolically reinforces the museum’s foundational ethos: that art, education, and landscape can exist in quiet, enduring harmony.
+It literally supports the museum, its green roof doubling as the visitor carpark, and symbolically reinforces the museum’s foundational ethos: that art, education, and landscape can exist in quiet, enduring harmony.

 The museum’s collection, gifted by Eva and Marc Besen, contains hundreds of works of Australian modern and contemporary art.
-But more than just a collection, it’s a gesture of cultural trust — a belief in the value of public access to art, and the importance of creating an architectural context that honours it.
+But more than just a collection, it’s a gesture of cultural trust, a belief in the value of public access to art, and the importance of creating an architectural context that honours it.

-Revisiting TarraWarra with the addition of the new centre felt like a jolt of clarity — a reminder of the power of restraint, and the joy that comes from resolution.
+Revisiting TarraWarra with the addition of the new centre felt like a jolt of clarity; a reminder of the power of restraint, and the joy that comes from resolution.
 Durable materials.
 Controlled views.
 A reverence for sequence.
 And above all, a deep understanding that architecture, like art, shifts meaningfully over time.

 Architects are not court-appointed.

-That might sound obvious, but it’s worth stating: both architect and client have agency — and responsibility — in choosing to work together.
+That might sound obvious, but it’s worth stating: both architect and client have agency - and responsibility in choosing to work together.
 It’s a relationship built on mutual alignment, not obligation.

 Architects are not court-appointed.

-That might sound obvious, but it’s worth stating: both architect and client have agency — and responsibility — in choosing to work together.
+That might sound obvious, but it’s worth stating: both architect and client have agency and responsibility in choosing to work together.
 It’s a relationship built on mutual alignment, not obligation.

 The act of selecting an architect is the first design decision a client makes.
-Done thoughtfully, it becomes the foundation for a creative relationship that can be defined by tension, trust, growth — and ultimately, transformation on both sides.
+Done thoughtfully, it becomes the foundation for a creative relationship that can be defined by tension, trust, growth, and ultimately, transformation on both sides.

-A client’s task isn’t just to find an architect, but to find the right one — a practice whose values, approach, and aesthetic sensibility resonate.
-Likewise, we seek clients who are open — to being challenged, to being surprised, and to trusting a process that is sometimes linear, sometimes not.
+A client’s task isn’t just to find an architect, but to find the right one; a practice whose values, approach, and aesthetic sensibility resonate.
+Likewise, we seek clients who are open, to being challenged, to being surprised, and to trusting a process that is sometimes linear, sometimes not.
 When that chemistry is there, the project can really sing.

 Some clients arrive with Pinterest boards and magazine clippings.
 Others bring carefully structured multi-page briefs.
 Both approaches show care, and both offer insight.
-More importantly, they start the conversation — and begin to reveal what lies beneath the surface.
+More importantly, they start the conversation, and begin to reveal what lies beneath the surface.

 Every project begins with a brief.
 But the real work happens in the subtext: the unspoken needs, the contradictions, the subtle tensions between wants and instincts.
-The early meetings are a kind of decoding — not just listening to what’s said, but observing body language, silences, patterns.
+The early meetings are a kind of decoding, not just listening to what’s said, but observing body language, silences, patterns.
 Slowly, a clearer picture emerges.
 And with it, trust.

 An informed, enthusiastic client is a gift.
 Their clarity can embolden us.
 Their ideas can become sparks for ours.
-When we sense a client is open — really open — we ask, can we be braver?
+When we sense a client is open, really open, we ask.
+Can we be braver?
 Bolder?
 Is there something here we wouldn’t have otherwise explored?

 Of course, design is rarely without friction.
-Sometimes we nudge clients out of their comfort zones — if only momentarily.
+Sometimes we nudge clients out of their comfort zones, if only momentarily.
 And in turn, they challenge us to sharpen, refine, articulate.
-When the relationship is grounded in respect, this push and pull doesn’t weaken the project — it strengthens it.
+When the relationship is grounded in respect, this push and pull doesn’t weaken the project, it strengthens it.
 It forces everyone to think more deeply.
 To raise the bar.

 When a client feels safe, and we feel empowered, design can become expansive.
-That’s the sweet spot — when both parties feel secure enough to take risks, to be vulnerable, to work from instinct as well as intention.
+That’s the sweet spot; when both parties feel secure enough to take risks, to be vulnerable, to work from instinct as well as intention.

 The relationship evolves as the project unfolds.
 What begins as formal and careful becomes casual and collaborative.
 Conversations become more fluid, decisions more intuitive.
-The language of the project — once tentative — begins to crystallise.
+The language of the project, once tentative, begins to crystallise.

 When the relationship works, it brings out the best in everyone involved.
-The result is more than just good design — it’s a reflection of shared trust, curiosity, and intent.
+The result is more than just good design, it’s a reflection of shared trust, curiosity, and intent.

 Until recently, Arthur Erickson was a name I only knew in passing.
-It was just six months ago that I properly encountered his work—and what caught me immediately wasn’t the scale or form, but the light.
+It was just six months ago that I properly encountered his work, and what caught me immediately wasn’t the scale or form, but the light.
 Or rather, the contrast of it: the deliberate play of light and shadow, the sense of quiet drama.
-Erickson knew how to make a space breathe—how to create calm through control, and warmth through restraint.
+Erickson knew how to make a space breathe - how to create calm through control, and warmth through restraint.

 Reflections from the 2025 Melbourne Design Week Film Festival

 Until recently, Arthur Erickson was a name I only knew in passing.
-It was just six months ago that I properly encountered his work—and what caught me immediately wasn’t the scale or form, but the light.
+It was just six months ago that I properly encountered his work, and what caught me immediately wasn’t the scale or form, but the light.
 Or rather, the contrast of it: the deliberate play of light and shadow, the sense of quiet drama.
-Erickson knew how to make a space breathe—how to create calm through control, and warmth through restraint.
+Erickson knew how to make a space breathe; how to create calm through control, and warmth through restraint.

 So when Beauty Between the Lines screened as part of this year’s Melbourne Design Week Film Festival, I made sure to see it.
 What followed was more than a biography; it was a meditation.
-The film traces his career with patience and clarity, revealing not just the celebrated projects and public acclaim, but the inner world of a man who lived for architecture—and, at times, despite it.
+The film traces his career with patience and clarity, revealing not just the celebrated projects and public acclaim, but the inner world of a man who lived for architecture, and, at times, despite it.

 What struck me most was the consistency of vision across his work.
 Whether designing monumental civic buildings or private residences, Erickson’s sensitivity to landscape, structure, and silence never wavered.
 The film captures this beautifully.
-It also delves into his relationships—with collaborators, clients, friends—many of which were close, sometimes complicated, always deeply human.
+It also delves into his relationships with collaborators, clients, friends, many of which were close, sometimes complicated, always deeply human.

 One scene near the end of the film stays with me.
 Erickson, by that point bankrupt and largely overlooked by the profession, is working on a coastal house.
 Just before a concrete pour, a serious issue arises.
 There’s tension, pressure.
-And then—he picks up a pencil.
+And then, he picks up a pencil.
 With quiet confidence, he sketches a solution, seemingly without hesitation.
 It’s resolved.
 Elegantly, effortlessly.
 The pour goes ahead.

 Watching that moment, I felt a kind of reverence.
 It was mastery, distilled.
 The kind of clarity that only comes after a lifetime of drawing, thinking, making.

 Beauty Between the Lines is not a loud film.
 It moves softly, just as Erickson did.
 But it leaves a lasting impression.
-It reminds us that architecture is not just a profession—it’s a life.
+It reminds us that architecture is not just a profession, it’s a life.
 It demands everything.
 And if you’re paying attention, it gives something back: a way of seeing, of shaping, of being.
 Erickson lived that truth completely.
 And through this film, we get to witness it.

 See Arthur Erickson’s most significant works here.

-Architecture, at its best, is a cultural record—an echo of its time.
+Architecture, at its best, is a cultural record - an echo of its time.
 But it can also be a correction.
 A reminder that in a rapidly dematerialising world, the most meaningful spaces might be those that are the most grounded.

 Over the weekend I watched the Bob Dylan biopic A Complete Unknown.
-Set against the backdrop of Cold War anxiety and rapid post-war modernisation, it reminded me how folk music emerged not just as cultural expression, but as a kind of resistance—raw, real, and rooted in something ancient.
+Set against the backdrop of Cold War anxiety and rapid post-war modernisation, it reminded me how folk music emerged not just as cultural expression, but as a kind of resistance; raw, real, and rooted in something ancient.
 It felt eerily parallel to the moment we’re living in now.

-Today, the world is in the throes of another transformation—AI, hyper-connectivity, and digital immersion shaping not only how we work and communicate, but how we think, relate, and even imagine.
+Today, the world is in the throes of another transformation - AI, hyper-connectivity, and digital immersion shaping not only how we work and communicate, but how we think, relate, and even imagine.
 It’s exciting, yes.
 But it also feels precarious.
 Disembodied.
-In response, I’ve noticed a shift—not just in myself, but among peers and clients too—toward something quieter, slower, and more elemental.
+In response, I’ve noticed a shift, not just in myself, but among peers and clients too-toward something quieter, slower, and more elemental.

 In our studio, we’ve been thinking about what it means to pursue a “primitive” architecture.
 Not primitive as in undeveloped or regressive, but in the sense of the essential: forms and materials that speak to permanence, legibility, and human instinct.
 A kind of architecture that resists noise.
-That feels analogue—not digital.
-Solid and earthen—not elusive.
+That feels analogue; not digital.
+Solid and earthen; not elusive.

 In many ways, it’s a return to fundamentals: heavy materials, clear structure, courtyards, thresholds, walls that frame rather than dissolve.
 There’s a renewed appreciation for things that age and weather, that hold heat or give shade.
-Our recent work increasingly centres around these archetypal moves—simple geometries, grounded floor plans, spaces defined not by novelty but by necessity.
+Our recent work increasingly centres around these archetypal moves.
+Simple geometries, grounded floor plans, spaces defined not by novelty but by necessity.

 This isn’t nostalgia and it’s not anti-technology.
 We use digital tools every day.
 But we’re asking: where’s the counterweight?
 If the world is rushing toward lightness, fluidity, and frictionlessness, can architecture do the opposite?
 Should it?
 Can it offer resistance in the form of slowness, stillness, and solidity?